1984 (For the Love of Big Brother): Release

 The album was released by Virgin Records in the UK and RCA Records in the US.
 Two singles were released from the album, "Sexcrime (Nineteen Eighty-Four)" and "Julia".
 The first was a top-10 hit in most territories, while the largely a capella track "Julia" achieved little commercial success and broke the duo's run of six consecutive top-10 singles in the UK when it peaked at number 44.
 Promotional videos were produced for both singles.

-One US LP release had an additional sticker that stated "Censored by the thought police" (although the music was the same).
+One US LP release had an additional sticker that stated "Censored by the thought police".

 Track listing

 Personnel

 Credits adapted from the liner notes of 1984 (For the Love of Big Brother).